platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ## Structure

 All models start with a purpose.
-That has since long bin the number one Good Modeling Practise advice put forward.
+That has since long bin the number one Good Modeling Practice advice put forward.
 It doesn't hurt to know about your domain, either, and most often a scientific software is developed by a domain expert [@Wilson2016].
 Speak to other experts, develop a conceptual model, only then start formalizing your model in math and in software [@Wang2023;@Romanowska2015;@Grimm2006] to arrive at at your computational model -- the purpose-driven and simplified representation of your system in software.

 Socio-environmental modeling software can be created by a _single person_; in fact, it often is in student or postdoc projects or individual programming sprints [@Hettrick2022].
 Unfortunately from a software developing perspective, the necessity of having to be a domain expert at the same time means that 90% of scientists are self-taught developers without formal training in software engineering, and who spend 30% of their time on software development [@Wilson2016].
 That one person will have to read her own code and to apply it for simulations, she will have to align the software development with her research, will have to understand what she did in the past, she will have to retrace the steps that led her to the current state.
 All of this necessitates to some degree that the work is stored redundantly in backups, and that changes are documented.
 She would like to ensure that code changes do not break previous work, and does that by testing the model after every update [@Rosero2016].